 During 2005 we incurred significant losses from hurricanes Katrina, Rita and Wilma.
 These losses are in addition to significant losses in 2004 from hurricanes Charley, Frances, Ivan and Jeanne.
 Our estimates of these losses are based on factors including currently available information derived from preliminary claims information from our clients and brokers, industry assessments of losses from the events, proprietary models, and the terms and conditions of our contracts.
 In particular, due to the size and unusual complexity of the issues relating to hurricane Katrina, meaningful uncertainty remains regarding total covered losses for the insurance industry and, accordingly, various of the key assumptions underlying our loss estimates.
-In addition, actual losses from these events will likely vary, perhaps materially, from these current estimates due to the inherent uncertainties in reserving for such losses, including the preliminary nature of the available information, the potential inaccuracies and inadequacies in the data provided by clients and brokers, the inherent uncertainty of modeling techniques and the application of such techniques, the effects of any demand surge on claims activity and complex coverage and other legal issues.
+In addition, actual losses from these events may increase if our reinsurers or other obligors fail to meet their obligations.
+Our actual losses from these events will likely vary, perhaps materially, from these current estimates due to the inherent uncertainties in reserving for such losses, including the preliminary nature of the available information, the potential inaccuracies and inadequacies in the data provided by clients and brokers, the inherent uncertainty of modeling techniques and the application of such techniques, the effects of any demand surge on claims activity and complex coverage and other legal issues.